TaitoUnited/taito-cli/README.md

     taito db recreate:dev                    # Recreate database
     taito db diff:local dev                  # Diff database schemas between dev and local environment taito db copy:local dev                  # Copy database from dev environment to local environment

-You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
-And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
-All dependencies are shipped within the container.

-With the help of *taito-cli*, infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.

 > Developing software on custom private infrastucture?
 Taito-cli works with that too!
 See [custom commands](#custom-commands) and [custom plugins](#custom-plugins) chapters.